MutsakaEmmason/Academic-Issue-Tracking-System/README.md

 Contribution
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 Acknowledgements
 Thanks to the Django and React communities for providing such powerful frameworks.
-Special thanks to the makers of Django REST Framework, React, and Redux for enabling efficient development of this system.
+Special thanks to the creators of Django REST Framework, React, and Redux for enabling efficient development of this system.